shankarchari/RepData_PeerAssessment1/PA1_template.md

 ```r
 maxInterval <- average[which.max(average$V1),]
 ```
+# Q5
 ### 835th 5 minute interval contains the maximum number steps across all days.

 ## Imputing missing values

+### Q6.
+Impute Strategy
+>Missing variables are replaced with the population mean of the given interval.

+#### Steps
+* Identify the rows having NAs using complete cases.
+* Reuse the average data calculated for every 5 minute interval
+* Iterate through all the rows and find the NA rows
+* Replace NAs with calculated averages.

 ```r